Bayesian Conjugacy

 Note this is a very exaggerated example for the plant phenotyping setting since green happens to be in the middle of the hue circle, which wraps in the red colors.

 If you do have wrapped circular data then looking at it in a non-circular space like this would be a problem.
-For values we normally get from plants other continuous methods can generally be a decent approximation.
+For values we normally get from plants other continuous methods can generally be useful.

 ggplot(df, aes(x = geno, y = y, fill = geno)) +